 The Nike Free RN CMTR has a high rate of responsiveness thanks to the triangular outsole that attempts to replicate a barefoot

-feel level of responsiveness.
-The upside of not having a designated rubberized outsole and instead a well grooved midsole between your foot and the ground makes for great responsiveness.
+full level of responsiveness.
+The upside of not having a designated rubberized outsole and instead a well-grooved midsole between your foot and the ground makes for great responsiveness.
 While this shoe doesn't score too high in some areas, it's overall responsive nature is off the charts.

 The support for this shoe can be found in two areas: the heel and midsection.
 The heel provides a malleable mesh cup that forms to your foot and will assist in giving good overall arch support

-even with the high flexible nature of the shoe.
-The engineered Nike Flywire lace locking system with keep your foot sturdy and upright every time while you're using these shoes.
+even with the highly flexible nature of the shoe.
+The engineered Nike Flywire lace locking system will keep your foot sturdy and upright every time while you're using these shoes.

 Due to the limited ability of the outsole, the suggested terrain for these shoes is the pavement.
 The shoe may have an outsole with patterns similar to tires, but just like some tires, they weren't made for off-roading.
 That means these shoes won't be the best to take for trail running